 The faith narratives of Your Story participants are laced with all kinds of relationships, groups, circumstances and situations which have influenced a young person's spiritual story.
 Knowing the faith journey of a young person means understanding how their past experiences, choices and actions have interacted with the experiences, choices and actions of others.

+Every young person's faith narrative is the story of their choices and responses to spiritual realities as they interact with significant others negotiating everyday life together.
 Faith journeys are ecological.
 Consider how a tree grows as part of an interconnected system of soil, sun, wind, rain, other plants, and animal life.
 As well as benefiting from this system, the tree also is an active member of this system, and gives as much as it receives (e.g. through providing shelter for animals, or protection for smaller plants).

-In the same way, every young person's faith narrative is the story of their choices and responses to spiritual realities as they interact with significant others negotiating everyday life together.
+In the same way, a young person's faith narrative is the story of their responses to spiritual realities as they interact with significant influences in their ecology.